HaotianYu123/HaotianYu123.github.io/index.md

 Currently, I'm working mainly on data engineering & processing, data analysis, and data modeling in vehicle R&D.

-I also worked in NLP Labeling, GPT application, and Automated Testing design.
+I'm also contributing my skills in NLP Labeling, GPT application, and Automated Testing design.

 #### I have research experience in information security and machine learning applications in various areas.